belambert/javafst/README.md

 - Java8 IO "Files."
 - Replace 'Pair' class with Tuple?
 - Use null less.

-Mutable/immutable distinction is a little weird.
+- The mutable/immutable distinction is a little weird.